tiann/eadb/README.md

 eadb --ssh root@ip shell
 ```

-Then you will enter the eadb environment, you can use `apt update` to update the sources and install softwares(such as clang,llvm,bpftrace) by yourself, you install Rust / Golang or gcc to delelop on this device!
+You will enter the eadb environment and get a shell by this command, you can use `apt update` to update the sources and install softwares(such as clang,llvm,bpftrace) by yourself, you can even install `Rust` / `Golang` or `gcc` to do development on this device!

 ### Build the environment by yourself